divmain/js-seed/README.md

 To check your code for non-compliance with the code style, as well as running sanity checks for common problems, use `gulp lint`.
 If all your code passes, you'll see a `[lint] SUCCESS!` message.
 Any problems that are found will be specifically pointed out, followed by `*** FAILED ESLINT ***`.

+## Pulling in Templates

+Webpack supplies a mechanism to require files as plain text.
+This is a convenient way to access templates.
+It should look something like `var myTemplateString = require("./my-template.tmpl");`.
+By default, this special behavior only works for files with extension `.tmpl`, but new rules can be created in `webpack.config.js`.

-## Pulling in Templates or Styles
+## Pulling in Styles

-As a convenience, this seed project provides easy mechanisms to write templates and CSS styles.
+### Stylus

 By default, `frontend/styles/main.styl` is processed by Stylus and saved as `main.css` in the output directory.
+Any other `.styl` files in this directory will be compiled, vendor prefixes added, and outputted to the `frontend-dist/styles/` directory.

-From inside a JS file, you can also require a module-specific Stylus file (something like `require("./my-view.styl");`), and those styles will automatically be loaded into the browser when the requiring JS module is loaded.
+If you have files that are specific to a piece of your application, it may make sense to keep those styles in the same place as your application code.
+From inside a JS file, you can require a `.styl` file (something like `require("./my-view.styl");`).
+Those styles, including vendor prefixes, will be automatically loaded into the browser when the requiring JS module is loaded.

-The Webpack configuration also supplies a mechanism to require files as plain text.
-This is very useful for accessing templates.
-It'll look something like `var myTemplateString = require("./my-template.tmpl");`.
-By default, this only works for files with extension `.tmpl`, but new rules can be created in `webpack.config.js`.

-Keep in mind that while Stylus support is provided out-of-the-box, plain CSS is also supported.
-I'm actively looking into adding support for LESS/SASS alongside Stylus.
+### LESS

+LESS is also supported.
+Any `.less` files in the `frontend/styles/` directory will be compiled, vendor prefixes added, and outputted to the `frontend-dist/styles/` directory.

+Similar to the Stylus support, LESS styles can be required in from your JavaScript modules, and they'll be automatically loaded into the browser.

+### CSS

+Plain CSS is also supported.
+Any `.css` files in the `frontend/styles/` directory will be run through Autoprefixer to add vendor-specific prefixes, and finally outputted to the `frontend-dist/styles/` directory.

+### A word of warning

+If for some reason you decide to mix CSS, LESS and SASS in your project, be sure to avoid naming conflicts.  `main.style`, `main.less` and `main.css` will all be processed and outputted as `main.css` in the `frontend-dist` directory.

 ## Project Layout